cirruslabs/cirrus-ci-docs/docs/guide/docker-builder-vm.md

 Under the hood, for every `Dockerfile` that is needed to be built, Cirrus CI will create a Docker Builder task as a dependency.
 You will see such `build_docker_image_HASH` tasks in the UI.

+!!! warning "Danger of using `COPY` and `ADD` instructions"
+    Cirrus doesn't include files added or copied into a container image in the cache key.
+This means that for a public repository a potential bad actor can create a PR with malicious scripts included into a container, wait for it to be cached and then reset the PR so it looks harmful.

-!!! info "Using with private GKE clusters"
+??? info "Using with private GKE clusters"
     To use `dockerfile` with `gke_container` you first need to create a VM with Docker installed within your GCP project.
     This image will be used to perform building of Docker images for caching.
 Once this image is available, for example, by `MY_DOCKER_VM` name, you can use it like this: